Mary Parker Follett graduation picture 1891

 Quandt, J. B. (1970) From the Small Town to the Great Community.
 The social thought of progressive intellectuals, New Brunswick NJ: Rutgers University Press.

-To cite this article: Smith, M. K. (2002) ‘Mary Parker Follett and informal education’, the encyclopedia of informal education. [http://infed.org/mobi/mary-parker-follett-community-creative-experience-and-education.
+To cite this article: Smith, M. K. (2002, 2020) ‘Mary Parker Follett: community, creative experience and education’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/mary-parker-follett-community-creative-experience-and-education.
 Retrieved: enter date].